kubedb/docs/docs/guides/proxysql/monitoring/prometheus-operator/using-prometheus-operator.md

 Forwarding from [::1]:9090 -> 9090
 ```

 Now, we can access the dashboard at `localhost:9090`.
 Open [http://localhost:9090](http://localhost:9090) in your browser.
-You should see `prom-http` endpoint of `coreos-prom-proxysql-stats` service as one of the targets.
+You should see `prom-http` endpoint of `proxy-server-stats` service as one of the targets.

 <p align="center">
   <img alt="Prometheus Target" src="/docs/images/proxysql/proxysql-coreos-prom-target.png" style="padding:10px">